swirlai/swirl-search/docs/AI-Guide.md

         "timeout": 10
 },
 ```
 Adjust the `timeout` value if necessary.
 Change the `User-Agent` string as needed, and/or authorize it to fetch pages from internal applications.
-Note that this configuration item has already been added to the [European PMC](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/europe_pmc.json) SearchProvider.
+As of Swirl 3.1.0, page fetch configurations are present for the [European PMC](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/europe_pmc.json) SearchProvider and four of the [Google PSE](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/google_pse.json) SearchProviders.

 5. Restart Swirl:
 ```